Failing dam creates new crisis on Puerto Rico amid flooding from Hurricane Maria

 People had begun leaving nearby areas, but one small community was refusing and Rossello instructed the police to step in under a law that mandated them to remove the local population in an emergency, the statement said.

-Villalba could not say how many people had already been evacuated, or how authorities were communicating with residents to organize the evacuation.
+Villalba could not say how many people had already been evacuated, or how authorities were communicating with residents to organise the evacuation.

 PATH OF DESTRUCTION